dtlight/dtlight.github.io/aboutme.md

 ![Leika](https://burnerdave.github.io/assets/img/leika.jpg){: .mx-auto.d-block :}

-Feel free to explore my blog (once it's up) and don't hesitate to reach out.
+Feel free to explore my blog (once it's up) and don't hesitate to reach out by [email](mailto:david-light@outlook.com).
 I would love to hear from you and learn about your experiences, thoughts, and ideas.